-Hidden fastener metal is available in 12, 16, or 20 inch wide sheets and are connected by mechanically seaming or crimping the end seams together.
-It’s more costly but is virtually maintenance free and can last 40 – 70 years.
-This metal is much thicker at 26 or 24 gauge.
+Hidden fastener metal roofing is available in 12, 16, or 20 inch wide sheets and is connected by mechanically seaming or crimping the end seams together.
+It’s more costly but is virtually maintenance-free and can last 40 – 70 years.
+This metal roofing is much thicker at 26 or 24 gauge.

 Standing Seam Metal Roofing

 Standing seam metal roofs require very little maintenance over the years and very often outlive the people who installed them.
 You will notice that many commercial buildings in large cities with pitched roofs use standing seam metal roofing because of their longevity, beauty, and low maintenance.